RAMP-DEFI/Open-Grants-Program/applications/RAMPDEFI.md

 ## Future Plans
 Future Developments will focus on the following:

-Incentive programs and multi-pronged collaboration for alliance partners Bug bounties
+Incentive programs and multi-level collaboration for alliance partners Bug bounties
-Community developer grants to develop new products under the RAMP DEFI Eco-system
+Community developer grants to develop new products and derivative structures under the RAMP DEFI Eco-system

 ## Additional Information :heavy_plus_sign:
 Any additional information that you think is relevant to this application that hasn't already been included.

-* **What work has been done so far?** We've live with 2 RAMP Vaults (TVL 2.8 Mil USDT at time of writing) and 2 rStake across 2 major blockchains (IOST and TomoChain).
-Intergrated Chainlink for price feed and have accomplished industry first cross-chain stake farming.
+* **What work has been done so far?**
+We've live with 2 RAMP Vaults (TVL 2.6 Mil USDT at time of writing) and 2 rStake across 2 major blockchains (IOST and TomoChain) with integrations across existing lego pieces, Chainlink for price feed and VRF and have accomplished industry first cross-chain stake farming.
 Integrated with major partners such as Solana, Elrond, IOST, NULs, Tomochain, Injective, Moonstake & Crust.

 * **Are there are any teams who have already contributed (financially) to the project?** Our expenses have been covered thus far via investments from world class investors who took part in our private sale round such as Alameda Research, Mechanism Capital, Arrington XRP, Parafi Capital, among others.
 We have further investment interest for follow-on investment should the need arise between the use of this grant and our next source of funding, whether that be the General Grants program or another VC-led investment.

-* **Have you applied for other grants so far?** Yes.
+* **Have you applied for other grants so far?**
+Yes.